 Professor Topaloglu has recently been teaching courses on simulation modeling, revenue management, and systems engineering.
 His machine learning course emphasizes the algorithmic and foundational concepts in machine learning, along with large-scale computational implementation.
 His optimization methods course covers the theory and practice of optimization with an eye towards using optimization to develop business intelligence.
 His simulation modeling course is devoted to how to model, simulate, and analyze complicated systems operating under uncertainty.
 Emphasis is on analysis of the data that are fed into the model, model building, and analysis of the model output.
 His revenue management course covers effective pricing, product offering, inventory control, and market segmentation strategies when demand for products occur randomly over time and one is forced to make the best use of limited and perishable product inventory.
 The ideas in this course find applications in airline pricing, hospitality, and online retail.
 His systems engineering course studies design and analysis of complex systems with the use of operations research tools.

 Huseyin Topaloglu serves as the department editor for Revenue Management Department of Product and Operations Management Journal.
-He is also an associate editor for the journals IIE Transactions, Mathematical Programming C, Operations Research, Transportation Science, and Surveys in Operations Research and Management Science.
+He is also an associate editor for the journals Management Science, Mathematical Programming C, Operations Research, Transportation Science, IIE Transactions, and Surveys in Operations Research and Management Science.
 He worked on organization committees for various conferences, including International Symposium on Mathematical Programing, INFORMS Revenue Management and Pricing Section Conference, Production and Operations Management Conference, and the stochastic programming track of INFORMS Annual Meeting.
-He served as the vice-chair for stochastic programming in INFORMS Optimization Society and he is serving on the INFORMS Nicholson Prize Committee.
-He served as the secretary and treasurer for INFORMS Revenue Management and Pricing Section and the chair of the INFORMS Transportation Science and Logistics Dissertation Award Committee.
-His service to Cornell includes working in various strategic planning, faculty recruiting, and curriculum committees, and serving as faculty advisor to Cornell Student Chapter of International Council on Systems Engineering.
+He served as the vice-chair for stochastic programming in INFORMS Optimization Society.
+He co-chaired the INFORMS Nicholson Prize Committee and INFORMS Revenue Management Section Prize.
+He served as the chair of the INFORMS Transportation Science and Logistics Dissertation Award Committee.
+His service to Cornell includes working in various strategic planning, faculty recruiting, and curriculum committees.

 - 2014.
 "Assortment optimization under variants of the nested logit model."
 Operations Research 62: 250-273. .